Corinthian Yacht Club

-The Corinthian Yacht Club has been a fixture on the Marblehead coastline for more than a century.
-They came to SV Design with a plan to add a new bar to the existing dining room that enhances the social experience for its members.
-We knew the bar should be in character with the rest of the space and feel like it had always been there.
+Corinthian Yacht Club has been a fixture on the Marblehead coastline for more than a century.
+The club came to SV Design with a plan to add a new bar to the existing dining room and enhance the social experience for its members.
 Inspired by its coastal location, the space recalls the feeling of a sailboat, from the ceiling design to the curved wood panels of mahogany and maple.
 New lighting accentuates the millwork as well as the design of the bar.
 Blending seamlessly with the outdoor environment, the bar features a 12-foot-long Nanawall window that opens to the exterior deck area, inviting sea breezes and a spectacular view.
 The new bar expands the club use, as members gather to enjoy the best views in Marblehead.

 The Corinthian Yacht Club has long standing traditions.
 Throughout the project our challenge was to respect the past while re-engaging with the future.
 We updated the traditional trophy room to appeal to a younger membership while honoring and respecting the traditions of the club and its yachting history.
 The architecture of the room was maintained intact – the century old wood walls and floors, the wood burning fireplace nook, and the oak display cases.

 The layout of the room was reconfigured to allow for multiple social groupings with flexibility to expand and contract based on the size of the gathering.
 Oriented towards the views, we preserved the built in benches, but made them more user friendly and private by adding free standing benches with upholstered seats and backs.

 The traditional nature of the room was emphasized by the use of oriental rugs in patterns and colors.
 New furniture was installed that is more comfortable, encouraging social interactions.
 The historic memorabilia was returned to the finished space, including photos of the commodores, silver trophies, ship models, and burgees hanging from the rafters.